groue/GRMustache/README.md

 If you have GRMustache files *copied* in your project, you'll need to copy all header files of the `include` directory, not only `GRMustache.h`.

 The armv6 slice is not included.
-In order to target this architecture, you now have to compile GRMustache yourself (see below), or to use CocoaPods (see above).
+In order to target this architecture, you have to compile GRMustache yourself (see below), or to use CocoaPods (see above).

 **Option 3: Compiling the raw sources**